apache/pulsar/site2/docs/tiered-storage-aws.md

     Offload is currently running
     ```

-    To wait for AWS S3 offloader to complete the job, add the `-w` flag.
+    To wait for the AWS S3 offloader to complete the job, add the `-w` flag.

     ```bash
     bin/pulsar-admin topics offload-status -w persistent://my-tenant/my-namespace/topic1